Fundamental Limits of Erasure-Coded Key-Value Stores with Side Information: Abstract

 \section{Abstract}

-In applications of storage systems to modern key-value stores, the stored data is highly dynamic due to frequent updates from the system write clients.
-The multi-version coding problem has been formulated to study the cost of storing dynamic data in asynchronous distributed storage systems.
-In this problem, previous work considered a completely decentralized system where a server is not aware of which versions of the data are received by the other servers.
-In this paper, we relax this assumption and study a system where a server may acquire side information of the versions propagated to some other servers.
-In particular, we study a storage system with $n$ servers that store $\nu$ totally ordered independent versions of a message.
-Each server receives a subset of these $\nu$ versions that defines the state of that server.
-Assuming that the servers are distributed in a ring, a server is aware of which versions have been received by its $h$-hop neighbors.
-If the server is aware of the states of $(n-2)$ other servers, we show that this side information can result in a better storage cost as compared with the case where there is no side information.
-Through an information-theoretic converse, we identify scenarios where, even if the server is aware of the states of $(n-3)/2$ other servers, the side information may not help in improving the worst-case storage cost beyond the case where servers have no side information.
+In applications of distributed storage systems to modern key-value stores, the stored data is highly dynamic due to frequent updates.
+The multi-version coding problem was formulated to study the cost of storing dynamic data in distributed storage systems.
+Previous work on multi-version coding considered a completely decentralized and asynchronous system assuming that the servers are not aware of which versions of the data are received by the other servers.
+In this paper, we relax this assumption and study a system where a server may acquire side information of the data versions propagated to some other servers based on the network topology.
+Specifically, we study a storage system with $n$ servers over a directed graph that store $\nu$ totally ordered versions of a message.
+Each server receives a subset of these $\nu$ versions.
+A server is aware of which versions have been received by its neighbors in the network graph.
+We show that the side information can result in a better storage cost as compared with the case where there is no side information for some regimes at the expense of the additional latency associated with exchanging the side information.
+Through an information-theoretic converse, we identify surprising scenarios where the side information may not help in improving the worst-case storage cost beyond the case where servers have no side information.
+Finally, we present a case study over Amazon web services (AWS) that demonstrates the potential cost reductions that may be obtained by our constructions.